The radioactivity of building materials and ash

 • STUK-B-STO 32 (pdf) (Markkanen M.) Radiation Dose Assessments for Materials with Elevated Natural Radioactivity.
 STUK, Helsinki 1995.

-• CEN/TR 17113:2017.
-Construction products – Assessment of release of dangerous substances – Radiation from construction products – Dose assessment of emitted gamma radiation.
+• SFS-EN 17637:2022:en.
+Construction products: Assessment of release of dangerous substances.
+Dose assessment of emitted gamma radiation.

 • Tables to estimate the dose rate caused by filling gravel and crushed rock in different situations (in Finnish only).